-- · observation and assessment that is guided by - an understanding of language and literacy development - ▶ the Early Childhood Standards of Quality for Prekindergarten (2013) and, if applicable, - ▶ the Head Start Early Learning Outcomes Framework (2015) - observation that occurs in multiple contexts, including play - use of assessment tools that are considered appropriate for prekindergarten contexts - use of information from observations and assessment tools to plan instruction and interactions with children
+- engages in observation and other forms of assessment that are not biased by race, socioeconomic status, or other factors and that are guided by: - the teacher's understanding of language and literacy development - the Early Childhood Standards of Quality for Prekindergarten and, if applicable, the Head Start Early Learning Outcomes Framework - observes in multiple authentic contexts-including play, learning centers, outdoors, and whole- and small-group experiences-to inform specific instructional targets - employs assessment tools that are considered appropriate for prekindergarten contexts - uses information from observations and assessment tools to plan and carry out instruction and engage in interactions with children

-10. Collaboration with families in promoting literacy15
+10. Collaboration with families, caregivers, and the community in promoting literacy 17

-Families engage in language and literacy interactions with their children that can be drawn upon and extended in prekindergarten.
-Prekindergarten educators help families add to their repertoire of strategies for promoting literacy at home, including:
+Families, caregivers, and the community engage in language and literacy interactions with their children that can be drawn upon and extended in preschool.
+Preschool educators should work together to incorporate family, caregivers, and community funds of knowledge, assets, and perspectives into the classroom.
+Classroom teachers should serve as connectors between schools and families by:

-- incorporating literacy-promoting strategies into everyday activities such as cooking, communicating with friends and family, and traveling in the bus or car - reading aloud to their children and discussing the text - encouraging literacy milestones (e.g., pretend reading, which some parents mistakenly believe is "cheating" but is actually a desired activity in literacy development) - speaking with children in their home/most comfortable language, whether or not that language is English16 - providing literacy-supporting resources, such as: - books from the classroom that children can borrow or keep - children's magazines - information about judicious, adult-supported use of educational television and applications that can, with guidance, support literacy development - announcements about local events - passes to local museums (for example, through www.michiganactivitypass.info)
+- inviting families, caregivers, and community members: - to read, present, and lead activities that share their personal and professional knowledge and engage children in literacy experiences in school - to work together with teachers to develop ways to build upon and further incorporate literacypromoting strategies into everyday activities, such as cooking, communicating with friends and family, and traveling in the bus or car - collaborating with families and caregivers regarding ways to read aloud to children and engage children in discussions during reading and writing - incorporating songs, oral storytelling, and other texts from children's homes and communities into classroom activities (e.g., from cultural institutions in the community, neighborhood businesses) - promoting literacy milestones (e.g., pretendreading, which some parents mistakenly believe is "cheating" but is actually a desired activity in literacy development) - encouraging families to speak with children in their home/most comfortable language, whether or not that language is English

-(Endnotes)
+- providing literacy-supporting resources, such as: - books and other materials from the classroom and digital libraries that children can borrow, use, or keep that reflect Essential Eight, bullet one - children's magazines, videos, and digital picture books with and without words - information about judicious, adult-supported use of educational television and applications that can, with guidance, support literacy development - announcements about local events - passes to local museums (for example, through www.michiganactivitypass.info) - ideas that promote children's interactions with family members while engaging in literacy and language activities (e.g., writing books together about the child and their family)

+See also Essentials Eight, Nine, and Ten of the Essential School-Wide and Center-Wide Practices in Literacy and Mathematics, Prekindergarten and Elementary Grades.